zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 ## The default refresh handler

 The *default refresh handler* of a component, like the others *active &rarr; refresh* handlers, will run only when the component become visible in the viewport.

+When the component is not visible in the viewport, the refresh handler will enter a paused state and the event `refresh:inactive` will be triggered.
+If it becomes visible again, the event `refresh:active` will be triggered.

 The main body of the script's code will be executed only once, as initialization code, while the `refresh()` function, if present, will be executed, as long as the component is visible, circa ten times a second or as differently specified by the `refreshDelay` attribute of the `<script>` tag (value is expressed in milliseconds).

 Any member declared in this script it's only visible to the component, and can be referenced also in `@` handlers' value expression employed in the view's template.
 And so, the two state variables `validFormData`, `bothChecked`, and the